ManuelDMorales/datagen-sngw-genrel/README.md

 `WaveformGenRel_Explorer.ipynb` for analyzing and preparing general relativistic waveforms.
 Their morphologies in the time domain and the time-frequency domain are explored.
 Scalograms (applying Morlet wavelet transform) are plotted.
 Resampling and rescaling are also applied, to have dimensionless strain time series with a sampling frequency of 4,094Hz.
 In addition, estimation HFF slopes are performed and, finally, other features are removed/filtered to save the waveforms such that they only have the HFF.

 In addition, the file `Toolbox.py` is included, which contains specific functions for the notebooks.

+# Important instructions

+1. All scripts were run locally, then you will need to edit path locations in cells for read files.
+The general relativistic waveforms used in this work are available in the public folder [Waveforms_mod](https://drive.google.com/drive/folders/1GuOWzGEHlAedqWZcCAShcAanpDnC1bIy?usp=sharing).
+Download this folder and locate it in your local machine as shown in the tree detailed in implementation structure.